 Table of Contents

 A fungus is a kind of germ.
-Many fungi (plural form of fungus) exist normally in and on our bodies, and in the surrounding environment, for example in soil, dust, food, water, and plants.
+Many fungi (plural form of fungus) exist normally in and on our bodies.
+Fungi also live in the surrounding environment -- in soil, dust, food, water, and plants.
 Most fungi are harmless to humans, but there are several that can cause harmful infections, especially in people living with HIV (HIV+).

-When there is an overgrowth of Candida, it can cause problems in the mouth, food pipe (esophagus), or vagina.
+When there is an overgrowth of Candida, it can cause problems in the mouth, food pipe (esophagus), or vagina (birth canal).
 This happens more often when the immune system is weakened by HIV or when you take antibiotics.
-Antibiotics can kill helpful bacteria that keep Candida in check.
+Antibiotics can kill "good" bacteria that keep Candida in check.

-Candidiasis can come back repeatedly.
+Candidiasis can come back over and over again.
 Some health care providers prescribe anti-fungal drugs on a long-term basis, but this can lead to drug-resistant Candida that is more difficult to treat.

 Candidiasis of the Vagina (Vaginal Candidiasis, Vaginitis, or Yeast Infection)

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 Internet search results.
 Be careful when providing personal information!
 Before

 adding your comment, please read TheBody.com's Comment Policy.)